Lupetti-Lorenzo/logto-nuxt-1.0.0/README.md

 The [Logto documentation](https://docs.logto.io/quick-starts/nuxt/#fetch-access-token-for-the-api-resource) provides a very basic example of how to fetch the access token and store it using useState.
 However, this approach has limitations, especially when dealing with short-lived tokens and users who spend extended periods inside the application without refreshing the page.

-## Configuration

-To run this example, you will need to set up a `.env` file with your Logto configuration, as shown in the `.env.example` file.

-I have a logto tenant with a test user, which I used to populate the .env variables.

-The `app.vue` is taken from the example in the [playground](https://github.com/logto-io/js/blob/81e7884c2a10f4db8dc0ba020d44ade9f6eb5c52/packages/nuxt/playground/app.vue) inside the logto repository.

-The `nuxt.config.js` is made following the official [documentation](https://docs.logto.io/quick-starts/nuxt/)

 ## Problem Description

-The current approach outlined in the documentation can lead to `401 Unauthorized` errors if:
+The current approach outlined in the documentation can lead to `401 Unauthorized` from the api if:

 1. The access token has a short expiration time.
 2. Users remain in the app for a long time without refreshing the page.

-### Key Points:
+### Key Points

 - `client.getAccessToken()` uses a refresh strategy, which works perfectly when the page is first loaded, but does not address continuous access token refresh when the user stays in the app.
 - The `useLogtoClient()` composable is only available on the **server side** during SSR, so it cannot be used on the client side to refresh the token when it expires.